-It is in your interest that Whitman's payroll office understand your personal tax situation well.
-This is why we provide you with Tax Determination System (TDS) account and ask you to keep your tax TDS profile updated.
+It is in your best interest that Whitman's payroll office understands your personal tax situation well.
+This is why we provide you with a Tax Determination System (TDS) account called Calculus and ask you to keep the profile updated before each new academic year

-Completing your TDS profile is relatively easy.
-It will provide Whitman's payroll office with information to estimate your tax withholding at the most appropriate level, so that you do not over or underpay your income taxes by very large amounts.
+Completing your Calculus profile is relatively easy.
+Calculus works best only once you enter your Social Security number into the profile.
+Calculus will provide Whitman's payroll office with information to estimate your tax withholding at the most appropriate level, so that you do not over or underpay your income taxes by very large amounts.

-Example: currently (2021) financial aid covering full living expenses on campus is valued at $13,800.
-If you do not complete TDS profile, the college will ask you to pay income tax at 30%, that is $4,140 - a very large amount!
-However, if you complete your TDS profile and "register" for applicable tax treaties, you can reduce the tax to 14% ($1,932) or even less.
-You register for tax treaty by downloading 8233 form upon completion of your TDS profile and mailing it to the IRS with the help of your DSO.
+Example: Currently (2022) financial aid covering full living expenses on campus is valued at $14,210.
+If you do not complete your TDS profile, the College will ask you to pay income tax at 30%, or $4,263 - a very large amount!
+However, if you complete your TDS profile to determine your residency status, you can reduce the tax to 14% ($1,989) or even to $0 if you are eligible for a generous tax treaty (many students are).

 Federal Income Tax Filing (aka Tax Returns)